YmaoX/java_exercises/README.md

-basic java exercises
-just for practice
+This is a branch for test